 - Which combo kit from DeWalt is our favorite?

 - Which Makita drill is our all-time favorite?

 For the most economical option, the DEWALT 20V MAX Impact Driver Kit is the clear victor.
-It was not only a great value, but also came with a battery, charger, and carrying bag; something many others did not offer without added cost.
+It is a great value and comes with a battery, charger, and carrying bag, which many competitors did not offer without a higher price.

 DeWalt has been known for quality for many years, and we think that quality will continue.
 We hope we helped cut through the ins and outs of each drill in these extensive reviews and helped you have better insight for your next drill purchase.